nuitrcs/NSIR-IntroToBench/README.md

 # NSIR-IntroToBench

-Taught by John Lee Winter Quarter of 2024 Northwestern University's Research Computing and Data Services
+Taught by John Lee Winter Quarter of 2024 Northwestern University's Research Computing and Data Services.
+The workshop was taught as part of the winter 2024 [Next Steps in R series](https://github.com/nuitrcs/Next-steps-in-R).

 # Getting Started